Black people: Southern Africa

-In South Africa, the period of colonization resulted in many unions and marriages between European and Africans (Bantu peoples of South Africa and Khoisans) from various tribes, resulting in mixed-race children.
+In South Africa, the period of colonisation resulted in many unions and marriages between European and Africans (Bantu peoples of South Africa and Khoisans) from various tribes, resulting in mixed-race children.
 As the European colonialists acquired control of territory, they generally pushed the mixed-race and African populations into second-class status.
 During the first half of the 20th century, the white-dominated government classified the population according to four main racial groups: Black, White, Asian (mostly Indian), and Coloured.
 The Coloured group included people of mixed Bantu, Khoisan, and European ancestry (with some Malay ancestry, especially in the Western Cape).
 The Coloured definition occupied an intermediary political position between the Black and White definitions in South Africa.
 It imposed a system of legal racial segregation, a complex of laws known as apartheid.

 The apartheid bureaucracy devised complex (and often arbitrary) criteria in the Population Registration Act of 1945 to determine who belonged in which group.
 Minor officials administered tests to enforce the classifications.
 When it was unclear from a person's physical appearance whether the individual should be considered Coloured or Black, the "pencil test" was used.
 A pencil was inserted into a person's hair to determine if the hair was kinky enough to hold the pencil, rather than having it pass through, as it would with smoother hair.
 If so, the person was classified as Black.
 Such classifications sometimes divided families.